fredericraymond/MicrobiomeBlogContent/AnnotatedMicrobiomeBibliography.md

 The authors show that intake of antibiotics during cancer treatment could negatively influence outcome.
 They find dans Akkermansia could be linked to success of therapy.

->hey profiled samples from patients with lung and kidney cancers and found that nonresponding patients had low levels of the bacterium Akkermansia muciniphila.
+> They profiled samples from patients with lung and kidney cancers and found that nonresponding patients had low levels of the bacterium Akkermansia muciniphila.
 Oral supplementation of the bacteria to antibiotic-treated mice restored the response to immunotherapy.

 ## Colonization